Solar power in Florida: Large-scale facilities

 Tampa Electric Company is building a 2 MW farm at the Tampa International Airport.
 Gulf Power Company and the U.S. military announced contracts for the construction of 3 large plants in Florida: a 50 MW project at Saufley Field in Pensacola, a 40 MW project being at Holley Field in Navarre, and a 30 MW project at Eglin Air Force Base.

 In April 2015, Duke Energy Florida proposed to build 500MW of solar in the next ten years.

+State-level energy initiatives have played a key role in shaping Florida’s solar landscape, particularly through the Florida Energy & Climate Change Initiative, which promotes renewable adoption.

+These incentives have expanded residential and commercial access to solar technologies, improving long-term energy resilience across the state.

 Tallahassee International Airport (TLH) has two phases of solar projects totaling 83 MWdc.

 Duke Energy and Walt Disney World built a 5 MW solar farm near Epcot Center which has been called the Walt Disney World Solar Facility, or 'Hidden Mickey'.
 It is visible from the air as a giant Mickey Mouse shape.
 It sells power to Walt Disney World.
 Disney World will soon be adding a new solar farm ten times larger than the Hidden Mickey farm.
 Reedy Creek Improvement District and Origis Energy are in agreement to build the farm on the western edge of Disney's property.
 It will provide renewable solar power to the Reedy Creek Improvement District and to Disney World.

 In April 2018, Babcock Ranch began attempting to become fully solar-powered.
 Florida Power and Light partnered with town founders to build a 75 MW solar-generating facility that's already running.
 The land was purchased in 2006 and more than 90% is being preserved for wildlife.

 As of 2021, Florida has 49 projects just under 75 MWac in capacity all tied for the state's largest solar facilities; this is the maximum size permitted without review under the Florida Power Plant Siting Act.